 Thus, this style of interviews can be lacking in producing effective and actionable insights.
 This is where contextual inquiry interviews come in.

-A contextual inquiry interview is a method of interviews in which participants perform tasks in context.
-This type of interview provides important insights into how a company's product is used -- or service is performed -- in a customer's normal, day-to-day lifestyle.
+Contextual inquiry is a type of customer interview where participants perform tasks to show how they use a product or service.
+This provides important insights into how a company's product is perceived and valued in a customer's day-to-day life.

 This differs from a typical interview because you can observe participants' natural, habitual activities that they might overlook when describing their usage in a normal, verbal interview.
 In addition, the interviewer can confirm their understanding of the tasks occurring with the participants, who can agree, disagree, or provide greater explanations.
 Thus, contextual inquiry is a great option if your company is struggling to understand the root problem for which your product or service is a solution.